“A sensitive pianist and talented artist.”

 In addition to her Atlantic Symphony Orchestra appearances, Xu’s recent performances have been presented by the Harvard Musical Association, Foundation for the Chinese Performing Arts, The Stecher and Horowitz Foundation, German Society of Pennsylvania, Lancaster International Piano Festival, Chinese American Museum(LA), Ukraine Forward, and College Music Society, among others.

 Along with her musical endeavors, Xu integrates her love for visual arts with music, creating multidisciplinary collaborations as a way to enhance the artistic experience.
 A painter herself, she has been commissioned for several installations and collaborative projects.
 Xu created a combined art and concert experience at the Germany Society of Pennsylvania, as well as an exhibition of her artwork in “The Seven Deadly Sins,” an interdisciplinary concert at the New England Conservatory.
 Collections of her drawings have been published by the Clara Haskil Competition’s Jeune Critique.

-Ms. Xu currently resides in Boston and is pursuing a Doctorate in Musical Arts from Boston University.
-She holds an MM degree from Yale University and BM degree from New England Conservatory of Music.
-Her principle teachers are Boaz Sharon, Hung-Kuan Chen, Meng-Chieh Liu, and Xun Pan.
-She has also worked with influential musicians such as Claude Frank, Richard Goode, Paul Bdura- Skoda, and Andrea Bonatta.
+Xu holds her Doctor of Musical Arts degree from Boston University, Master’s degree from Yale University and Bachelor’s degree from the New England Conservatory of Music.
+Her principal teachers include Hung-Kuan Chen, Xun Pan, Meng-Chieh Liu, and Boaz Sharon.
+She has also worked with influential musicians such as Claude Frank, Richard Goode, and Paul Badura- Skoda.